poulson/PSP/doc/source/tests.rst

 Separator
 ^^^^^^^^^
-A separator with a velocity six orders of magnitude higher than the rest of the medium is inserted to test the robustness of the preconditioner.
+A separator with a velocity ten orders of magnitude higher than the rest of the medium is inserted to test the robustness of the preconditioner.
 Convergence seems to be unaffected by the separator.